 Creating a tuning file

-The OV2740 tuning file goes in /usr/share/libcamera/ipa/simple/ov2740.yaml. libcamera discovers it automatically by matching the sensor name.
-With the proportional AGC fix, AGC can remain enabled:
+The OV2740 tuning file goes in /usr/share/libcamera/ipa/simple/ov2740.yaml. libcamera discovers it automatically by matching the sensor name:

 # /usr/share/libcamera/ipa/simple/ov2740.yaml